rednblkx/HAP-ESPHome/README.md

 Project is divided into two different components, `homekit_base` which handles the bridge logic and `homekit` that handles the actual accessory logic (lights, switches, etc.).

 This repository also includes the `pn532` and `pn532_spi` components which are just slightly modified versions of the official ones from the ESPHome repository to suit HomeKey needs with no extra options added to them nor deleted, however, it's not guaranteed to be kept up to date with upstream changes.

+There is also a `pn532_uart` component that can be used when the PN532 module needs to be connected via the HSU interface.
+However it is recomended to use the SPI interface whenever posible, as it is more reliable.

 > [!TIP]
 > For configuration examples, you can see the `.yaml` files in this repository, e.g. [lights-c3.yaml](lights-c3.yaml)